 The Company maintains an accrual for workers compensation self-insured retention limits, which is included in accrued compensation and benefits and other long term liabilities in the consolidated balance sheets.
 The Company determines the adequacy of this accrual by evaluating its historical experience and trends, loss reserves established by the Company's insurance carriers and third party administrators, as well as through the use of independent actuarial studies.
 The Company obtains updated actuarial studies on a semi-annual basis that use the Company's payroll and actual claims data, as well as industry data, to determine the appropriate reserve both for reported claims and incurred, but not reported, claims for each policy year.
 The actuarial study for workers compensation provides the Company with the estimated losses for prior policy years and an estimated percentage of payroll compensation to be accrued for current years.
-The Company records its accruals based on the amounts provided in the actuarial study and believes this is the best estimate of the Company's liability for reported claims and incurred, but not reported, claims as of December 31, 2006 and December 31, 2005.
-As of December 31, 2006 and December 31, 2005, the Company had \$9.3 million and \$10.1 million, respectively, accrued for workers compensation claims of which the current portion is \$2.8 million and \$3.0 million, respectively.
+The Company records its accruals based on the amounts provided in the actuarial study.

-(h) Accounts Receivable and Allowance for Doubtful Accounts
+(h) Accounts Receivable

-The Company maintains an allowance for doubtful accounts for estimated credit losses resulting from collection risks, including the inability of customers to make required payments.
+The Company records accounts receivable at the invoiced amount and accounts receivable are non-interest bearing.
+The company maintains an allowance for doubtful accounts for estimated credit losses resulting from collection risks, including the inability of customers to make required payments under contractual agreements.
 This results in a provision for bad debt expense.
 The allowance for doubtful accounts is reported as a reduction of accounts receivable in the consolidated balance sheets.
 The adequacy of this allowance is determined by evaluating historical delinquency and write-off trends, the credit risk for individual customer receivables, the financial condition and credit history of each customer, historical payment trends, and current economic conditions.
-If the financial condition of the Company's customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances would be provided.